Hi-Angel/notes-backup/pipewire.md

 # Changing properties in runtime

+Weirdly, `pw-cli dump` has properties `properties` and properties `params`.
+I've only found a way to set the latter, not the former.

 `wpctl status` shows a shorter list of objects *(apps, devices, etc)*, a `pw-cli list-remotes` may be more detailed.
 From either output you need the number, that's the object ID.
 Let's say the ID is `75`

 Then, to list params use `pw-cli dump 75`, and look for section titled `params:`.
 Chose one you're interested in, let's say it's `Spa:Enum:ParamId:Props`.